• Skip to main content

 Sophia DeSantis

-Maple roasted carrots are the perfect side to any meal!
-This recipe is a touch sweet and salty with a hint of smoke, and is vegan even with the creamy lemon drizzle!
+Maple roasted carrots are the perfect sweet and salty buttery side dish!
+This recipe has a hint of smoke, with an optional creamy lemon sauce!

 Print Recipe Pin Recipe Shop Ingredients